 CSULB is committed to student success.
-University undergraduate academic advising services and academic departments are responsible for providing academic direction for new and continuing students.
-All college specific academic advising units and academic departments provide information and advise about general education, major requirements, and other important academic related policies and procedures.
+All academic advising centers and departments are responsible for providing academic direction for new and continuing students.
+All college specific academic advising units and academic departments provide information and advice about general education, major requirements, and other important academic related policies and procedures.
 Students are strongly advised to meet with an academic advisor frequently to enhance their overall academic experience and monitor their progress towards attaining their degree goals and objectives.

 The Bickerstaff Academic Center (BAC) serves as an academic resource for CSULB's NCAA I student-athletes.
 The BAC's mission is to promote student success for our student-athlete population, including helping them maintain the academic standards necessary for NCAA eligibility, persist to graduation, and achieve their overall educational goals.
 While advising is the core service provided by the BAC, it also has developed additional academic support programs to help student-athletes succeed.
 These programs include the Freshmen Transitions Program, which assists incoming students acclimatize to university life, Supervised Study Hall, Tutorial Program, Mentoring Program, and Freshmen Academic Skills Workshops.